pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 MiqAeServiceVmReconfigureTask < MiqAeServiceMiqRequestTask
 ```

-... we see that there are twice as many types of _Task_ object.
-This is because a request to perform an action (e.g. provision a VM) can be converted into one of several ways of performing the task (e.g. provision a VMware VM via PXE).
+We see that there are twice as many types of Task object.
+This is because a request to perform an action (e.g. provision a VM) can be converted into one of several ways of performing the task (e.g. provision a VMware VM via PXE, or clone from Template).

 ### Context